Abiddy/payment/PAYOUT_DESIGN.md

 ### How do you prevent fraud (users buying points with stolen cards, tipping, then disputing)?

-**Answer:** We implement multiple fraud prevention measures:

-1. **7-day hold period**: Purchased points are held for 7 days before they can be used for tipping.
-This allows time for payment disputes to surface.

-2. **Identity verification**: For purchases over $100, require identity verification (KYC) before points are activated.

-3. **Rate limiting**: Implement rate limiting on point purchases to prevent rapid buy-tip-dispute cycles (e.g., max 3 purchases per hour, max $500 per day per user).

-4. **Transaction monitoring**: Flag suspicious patterns (e.g., new account → large purchase → immediate tip → chargeback) for manual review.

-5. **Stripe Radar**: Leverage Stripe's built-in fraud detection to flag high-risk transactions before processing.
+**Answer:** Fraud can be managed and litigated in a number of ways, we could implement a 7-day hold period where purchased points are held before they can be used for tipping, allowing time for payment disputes to surface.
+For purchases over $100, we could require identity verification (KYC) before points are activated.
+We could also implement rate limiting on point purchases to prevent rapid buy-tip-dispute cycles (e.g., max 3 purchases per hour, max $500 per day per user).
+Additionally, we could flag suspicious patterns through transaction monitoring (e.g., new account → large purchase → immediate tip → chargeback) for manual review, and leverage Stripe's built-in fraud detection (Stripe Radar) to flag high-risk transactions before processing.

 ## 3. Streamer Account Balance Management

+We manage streamer balances using three states: **Pending Balance** (tips not yet cleared, held for 7 days for fraud prevention), **Available Balance** (money cleared and ready for payout), and **Paid Out** (money transferred to streamer's bank account).
+Balances are calculated from the existing `transactions` table by summing `streamer_amount_actual` for succeeded transactions, with pending balance including transactions within the 7-day hold period and available balance including older transactions.
+We maintain a `streamer_balances` table as a performance cache with fields: `streamer_id`, `pending_balance`, `available_balance`, `total_paid_out`, and `updated_at`.
+This table is updated in real-time when transactions succeed (via webhook) and when payouts are processed.

+In Stripe, we identify streamer transactions using metadata with `streamer_id`, while in our database we use `streamer_id` as the primary identifier.
+We track payouts in a separate `payouts` table with fields: `payout_id`, `streamer_id`, `amount`, `stripe_payout_id` (links to Stripe's payout record), `status` ('pending', 'paid', 'failed'), `created_at`, and `paid_at`.
+When a payout is created, we deduct from `available_balance` and create a `payouts` record.
+When Stripe confirms the payout via webhook, we update the `payouts.status` to 'paid' and add to `total_paid_out`.
+Both cash tips and point tips contribute to the same balance—point tips convert to cash immediately when tipped (as per our design), and both create entries in the `transactions` table with the same `streamer_id`, so they're aggregated together in the balance calculation.

+Streamer balances are displayed in a streamer dashboard showing `pending_balance`, `available_balance`, and payout history.
+Balances are managed in our database (our source of truth), while Stripe is used for actual payout execution.
+We reconcile daily by comparing `available_balance + total_paid_out` against Stripe's transfer records, matching `payouts.stripe_payout_id` with Stripe payout objects, and flagging any discrepancies for manual review.

 ## 4. Payout System Requirements & Caveats

+We use **Stripe Express accounts** for streamers, which provides a streamlined onboarding experience while maintaining platform control.
+Express accounts allow streamers to complete onboarding directly through Stripe's hosted interface, requiring minimal integration work on our end.
+The onboarding flow: (1) Streamer requests payout for the first time, (2) We create a Stripe Express account for them, (3) Streamer completes Stripe's hosted onboarding (identity verification, bank account linking), (4) Once verified, payouts are enabled.
+We chose Express over Standard because it offers faster onboarding and better UX, while Custom accounts would require more compliance overhead and development complexity.

+Streamers can withdraw funds on a **weekly basis** with a **minimum threshold of $50**.
+This policy balances streamer needs for regular access to earnings while reducing processing costs and administrative overhead.
+The weekly schedule allows funds to accumulate slightly, making payouts more meaningful, while the $50 minimum ensures payout fees are reasonable relative to the amount.
+As mentioned earlier in section 3, funds move from pending balance (7-day hold period for fraud prevention) to available balance automatically, and only available balance is eligible for payout.

+Payout requirements include: (1) **Verified identity** - streamers must complete Stripe's KYC verification during onboarding, (2) **Linked bank account** - required for receiving payouts, (3) **Minimum balance** - $50 available balance threshold, (4) **Holding period complete** - as mentioned in section 2, we implement a 7-day hold period for fraud prevention, so tips must be at least 7 days old to move from pending to available balance.
+Payouts are blocked if: (1) There are pending disputes or chargebacks on transactions, (2) Available balance is below the $50 minimum threshold, (3) Streamer account is suspended or under review, (4) Identity verification is incomplete or failed, (5) Bank account is not linked or verification failed.
+We also leverage Stripe Radar (as mentioned in section 2) to flag high-risk transactions that could lead to disputes, which may delay or block payouts until resolved.

 ## 5. Technical Implementation